-The context for the Assembly’s decision to pass sweeping reforms on August 4th was the Great Fear, a series of spontaneous and disconnected but widespread peasant uprisings across France.
+The context for the Assembly’s August 4th reforms was a disconnected but widespread series of peasant uprisings that broke out across France in mid-1789.

 News of this rural violence electrified discussions in the Assembly.
 The majority of deputies, predominately members of the bourgeoisie and liberal nobility, were concerned that the Great Fear might spread further and threaten property rights.